soasis/soasis.org/static/content/conduct.md

 +++
 title = "Code of Conduct"
-description = "The social contract of the Shepherd's Oasis, LLC's events, Conferences, and public collaborative work." author = "Shepherd" date = "2020-12-12" layout = "normal"
+description = "The social contract of the Shepherd's Oasis, LLC's events, conferences, and public collaborative work." author = "Shepherd" date = "2020-12-14" layout = "normal"
 [[images]]
   src = "img/main/hand-in-hand.jpg"
-  alt = "One man's hands clasped around the back and palm of another man's single hand, holding it comfortingly."
+  alt = "One person's hands clasped around the back and palm of another person's single hand, holding it comfortingly."
 +++

-_This Code of Conduct is relevant to all of Shepherd Oasis's events, functions, and conferences, including the [Computing Systems Technology Conference (CoSy Tech Con)](/cosy).
-Last edited December 12th, 2020._
+_This Code of Conduct is relevant to all of Shepherd Oasis's events, functions, and conferences, including the [Computing Systems Technology Conference (CoSy Tech Con)](/cosy/).
+Last edited December 14th, 2020._

 # The Code